 Obviously, we aren’t trying to push max marketing effort onto other departments, we are more interested in getting less troublesome engagement.
 So, we decided to research some ways that allow the whole team to get involved, without having to be too heavy.
 These other departments have a ton of other things to worry about.
 So, our intent is to not add more to their plate.

 It should be noted that even though we would love marketing engagement from all our team members, they don’t have to participate in these engagement activities.
 We know it can be a stretch to get people to talk about work via social media, as it just simply may not be something they are comfortable with.

 Anyway, we have narrowed down our list to be reasonably cognizant of everyone’s time.
 Which means we have thought of ways to get people to collaborate, without them having to completely go out of their way or really do too much at all.

-So this is a big one.
-The internet is a wonderful thing, it connects people and businesses.
-It allows people to find exactly what they are looking for, without much effort at all.
-This is precisely the reason it is so important for everyone on the team to update their public social profiles.
-Now we’re not talking about Snapchat or Instagram, though if a team member wants to mention they work here at Referral Rock they can (we like links!).
-We’re more so talking about sites like LinkedIn or AngelList, where it is valuable to both the team member and the business.
+Now, we’re not talking about Snapchat or Instagram, though if a team member wants to mention they work here at Referral Rock they can (we like links!).
+We’re talking about sites like LinkedIn or AngelList, where it is valuable to both the team member and the business.
 It helps the team member prove their skills and it acts as an ad and promotes awareness for the business.

 Not only does it act as an ad, but it helps establish trust.
 When potential customers, employees, or business partners are looking for a specific company, they will probably feel more comfortable with a company that is attached to more than one person’s profile.
 A business that never has anyone talking about it, linked to it, or following it, can come off as a fake business.
 Which, really doesn’t help leverage the business in a good way.